 Express a piece of orange peel over your cocktail.

 Garnish with the orange peel and/or fresh blackberries.

-Can't find ginger liqueur?
-Leave it out when mixing your cocktail, then add a splash of ginger beer or ginger ale to your spooky cocktail before enjoying!
+- Can't find ginger liqueur?
+Swap it out for my ginger simple syrup.
+Or leave it out when mixing your cocktail, then add a splash of ginger beer or ginger ale to your spooky cocktail before enjoying!

 FAQs and Substitutions

 Use your favorite bourbon, just not one that's flavored (honey, apple, etc.).
 I like Bulleit Bourbon or Buffalo Trace in this drink.